Stephanie L. Ashley and Catherine S. Gaines

 Exhibition files document Lippard's involvement with exhibitions she helped to organize or curate such as A Different War: Vietnam in Art (1989-1991) 557,087 and 955,000 (1969, 1970), 2,972, 453 (1971) c.7,500 (1973-1974) and those for which she wrote catalog contributions.

 Printed material includes a collection of articles written by Lippard and a small amount of material concerning events, such as speaking engagements, in which Lippard was involved.
 Other printed material reflects Lippard's wide range of artistic, political and activist interests and documents exhibitions and performances and the activities of art-related and political groups.
 Material includes many exhibition catalogs, announcements, invitations, printed posters, news clippings, journal articles, brochures, pamphlets and other publications.

-Artwork includes 16 items by unidentified artists, including 2 by children.
+Artwork includes sixteen items by unidentified artists, including two by children.
 Photographs consist primarily of photographs of works of art in addition to a small number of photos of exhibition installations.